Pitch deck

 Jimini Health product approach

-The appendix section devoted to published science is the most unusual structural choice in the deck.
+The appendix devoted to published science is the most unusual structural choice in the Jimini deck.
 Four academic studies.
 Methodology notes.
 Evidence design.
-At pre-seed, this material is almost never included.
-It signals that the founders understand clinical rigor at a level most early-stage health tech decks don't reach.

-This connects directly to what a16z's Julie Yoo has observed about seed-stage healthcare investing — investors look for founders with "highly opinionated answers" on why previous approaches in the category failed.
-Jimini's opening (therapy hasn't improved in decades, and here is the evidence) is exactly that argument, embedded in the deck's structure before the product is introduced.
+a16z's Julie Yoo has noted that seed-stage healthcare investors look for founders with "highly opinionated answers" on why previous approaches failed.
+The Jimini opening - therapy outcomes flat for decades, evidence appended - is exactly that argument, embedded structurally before the product is introduced.
+Pre-seed clinical framing can carry weight.
+It does not guarantee a raise.

 Whitepage Studio — Pre-Seed